-This Investment Policy Statement ("IPS" or "Policy") provides the framework for the management of the investment of the Montana University System 403(b) Plan ("Plan"), a supplemental defined contribution retirement plan.
+This Investment Policy Statement ("IPS" or "Policy") provides the framework for the management of the investment of the Montana University System Retirement Plan ("Plan" or "MUS-RP"), a 401(a) defined contribution retirement plan.
+The Plan was formally adopted by the 1987 Montana Legislature and began operation in 1988.
 The Plan is a qualified pension plan established for the exclusive benefit of participants and their beneficiaries.
 The Montana Board of Regents ("Board"), the Plan Sponsor, is a fiduciary of the Plan.
 Participants make individual investment decisions, subject to the investments offered under the Plan and, ultimately, bear the risks and rewards of the investment returns.

 The Office of the Commissioner of Higher Education ("OCHE") has engaged Meketa Investment Group as its Investment Consultant to assist it in meeting the Plan goals and developing and implementing this IPS.
-OCHE will discharge its responsibilities solely in the longterm interests of the Plan Participants and their beneficiaries.
+OCHE will discharge its responsibilities solely in the long-term interests of the Plan Participants and their beneficiaries.
 Any revisions to this IPS may be made only with the approval of OCHE.